 So great wildlife plant, nice looking, good wildland interface plant, adds drama to a boring garden, great hedge plant, good screen plant, so what are you waiting for, me to plant it for you?
 This bush is very tolerant of soils, garden conditions and stupid mistakes, just make sure you water it once a week for the first year or so.

 (Ok, the name Rhamnus californica is being played with as Frangula californica ssp. californica.)

 Rhamnus californica tolerates sand, clay and seasonal flooding.

 Rhamnus californica is great for a bird garden.

-Rhamnus californica's foliage color is reddish-green and type is evergreen.
+Foliage of Rhamnus californica has color reddish-green and is evergreen.